JulieLy8619/CSharp-NetGram/README.md

 # Lab14_15-NetGram
-We were asked to create a website similar to InstaGram, where a user could add/update Post.
+We were asked to create a website similar to InstaGram, where a user could add/update/delete a Post.
 A Post includes an image, the author or username, and a description.

 You can find my application at: https://jlynetgram2.azurewebsites.net